 Enhancements for Assault and Battery on Firefighters

 Police have already announced that Jones will be charged with attempted murder, assault with a deadly weapon and resisting arrest.
 He will likely also be charged with battery since he used actual force against his victims.
 While we have previously covered most of these crimes, this case will be even more difficult for Jones’ criminal defense attorney because when he committed assault and battery on firefighters, the victims were on active duty.

-Because firefighters are a special class of victim under California law, Jones will face major sentencing enhancements for each charge he is convicted of.
+Because firefighters are a special class of victim under California law, assault and battery on firefighters carries additional sentencing than if it involved a civilian victim.
+Jones will face major sentencing enhancements for each charge he is convicted of.
 For example, in a basic assault case, the fines and sentence are doubled if the victim is a firefighter.
 In assault with a deadly weapon case where the victim is a firefighter, the attacker faces an extra year in prison.
 Even worse, if he is convicted of first degree attempted murder, Jones will be sentenced to a minimum of 15 years in prison and up to life imprisonment because his victims were firefighters.

 Of course, that doesn’t mean that Jones should simply give up.
-With a top Vista criminal lawyer, he could make a fair plea bargain that will minimize the potential time he served.
+With a top criminal lawyer, he could make a fair plea bargain that will minimize the potential time he served.
 Additionally, presenting evidence of a mental disorder could show that Jones was unaware the men were firefighters, and thus, would not be subject to the related enhancements.

 Creative Commons Image courtesy of UK Ministry of Defence